hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/080_soul_nature_and_god.md

 the universe is without beginning and without end, so is God.
-We see that it must necessarily be so, because if we say there was a time when there was no creation, either in a gross or a fine form, then there was no God, because God is known to us as Sâkshi, the Witness of the universe.
+We see that it must necessarily be so, because if we say there was a time when there was no creation, either in a gross or a fine form, then there was no God, because God is known to us as Sākshi, the Witness of the universe.
 When the universe did not exist, neither did He.
 One concept follows the other.
 The idea of the cause we get from the idea of the effect, and if there is no effect, there will be no cause.
 It naturally